 Dr. Terry Wollen

-MANHATTAN, KAN.: Dr. Terry Wollen, Little Rock, Ark., has been selected by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association to receive a 2009 Alumni Recognition Award.
+Dr. Terry Wollen, Little Rock, Ark., was selected by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association to receive a 2009 Alumni Recognition Award.
 The award is in recognition of his career in veterinary medicine and for having served as an exemplary role model for future alumni in a professional and community setting.

 Dr. Wollen was chosen because of his work with Heifer International and his creation of an animal well-being program that has been implemented in more than 50 countries.
 Heifer International is a non-government organization that provides livestock and environmentally sound agricultural training to improve the lives of limited-resource families.

 “Helping people help themselves has been the joy of my life,” Dr. Wollen said.
 “My past experience working in livestock development has provided a useful and effective opportunity to do that.
 As an alumnus, I am glad to have been well-prepared through the faculty and instruction at K-State.
 And, I am proud to see K-State’s ongoing outreach in clinical medicine and livestock health and husbandry, both nationally and internationally.”

 The alumni award will be presented July 13 at the annual convention of the American Veterinary Medical Association in Seattle.
 Dean Ralph Richardson will present the award on behalf of the K-State Veterinary Medical Alumni Association.